How much inflation is costing you – and what you should do about it

 You can put in the value of the deposit and the savings rate, and the calculator will tell you how much interest you can expect to get, the cost of inflation and what the real-terms value of your savings will be after a year.

-It will also show you what the cumulative impact of these losses will be for each of the next five years in an extreme case where inflation stays at the same rate it is now.
+It will also show you what the cumulative impact of these losses will be for each of the next five years in an extreme case where inflation stays at the same level it is now.

 You can use the calculator to see how much of a difference it would make to switch savings accounts for a better rate.

-Someone with £20,000 in the average easy access account will suffer a "real terms" loss of £1,549 a year because of inflation.
-They would earn £370 in interest and their pot would effectively be worth just £18,451 after a year when adjusted for inflation.
+Someone with £20,000 in the average easy-access account paying 2.91pc will suffer a “real terms” loss of £925 a year because of inflation.
+They would earn £582 in interest and their pot would effectively be worth just £19,075 after a year when adjusted for inflation.

-Switching to the top easy access savings rate, which is from Chip and pays 3.4pc, would reduce their annual loss to £1,268 – a difference of £281.
+Switching to the top easy-access savings rate, which is from Oxbury Bank and pays 4.8pc, would reduce their annual loss to £575 – a difference of £350.

 Are Isas a smart move?

-Note: This article is kept updated with the latest rates.